canalplus/rx-player/doc/api/low_latency.md

 requested while the whole segment is still being encoded - through Chunked transfer encoding HTTP requests.

-If you want more informations on this technology, the best for us is probably to redirect you to the multiple resources you can probably find with your favorite search engine!
+If you want more information on this technology, the best for us is probably to redirect you to the multiple resources you can probably find with your favorite search engine!